janet-dev/LevelCoder-WM/README.md

     - Email link will be accessed via the [envelope icon](docs/pictures/about-footer.jpg) on the footer
 <h2 align="left"><img src="docs/pictures/about.jpg"></h2>

 * Confirmation page is only visible on successful sign up to the newsletter and will contain the standard navigation and footer.
+Users will only be able to navigate from this page via the navigation bar, as the back button will be disabled.
 <h2 align="left"><img src="docs/pictures/confirmation.jpg"></h2>

 ### Footer